Saikuron/Saikuron/README.md

  \
 :dancer: I like dancing, I learned a little bit of hip-hop, popping, salsa, rock and a few other dances \
  \
 :books: I love reading books.
 I am interested in personal development, philosophy, novels.
-Currently, I am finishing 12 Rules for Life by Jordan B. Peterson \
+Currently, I am finishing The Power of Now by Eckhart Tolle \
  \
 :runner: I love sport, I tried a lot of different ones.
 I am currently doing weightlifting and tennis